WebLauncher/book/_build/html/_sources/controllers.txt

 .. php:method:: on_load()

-    Called after controller action logic, but before the view is rendered.
+    Called after controller action logic and after each sub-component action logic, but before the view is rendered.
 This callback is not used often, but may be needed if you are calling :php:meth:`~Page::render()` manually before the end of a given action.